Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates an empty file
+a script that add execute permission to the owner